RoySadaka/lpd/README.md

 You can also configure it to save Full Trainer.

-For example, ModelCheckPoint that will save a new *full trainer checkpoint* every time the validation metric_name ``my_metric`` is improving (getting higher than highest so far).
+For example, ModelCheckPoint that will save a new *full trainer checkpoint* every time the validation metric_name ``my_metric`` is getting higher than highest value so far.

 ```python
     ModelCheckPoint(checkpoint_dir,